Disclaimer

 Important Considerations in 2026

-When applying for a personal loan, it's crucial to understand the full cost of borrowing.
+When applying for a personal loan, be sure to understand the full cost of borrowing.
 The APR is just one factor; you also need to consider fees such as origination fees, prepayment penalties, and late payment charges.
 In 2026, many lenders require proof of income and employment verification.
 The average personal loan interest rate in Missouri for borrowers with good credit (scores between 690-719) is approximately 11%, while those with fair credit (580-689) may see rates closer to 18%.
 It's also important to assess your ability to repay the loan on time.
 Defaulting on a personal loan can negatively impact your credit score and lead to collection efforts.

 The average loan term in Missouri is around 36 months, but this can vary depending on the lender and your individual circumstances.
 Choosing a shorter loan term will result in higher monthly payments but lower overall interest costs.
 Conversely, a longer term will lower your monthly payments but increase the total amount you pay over the life of the loan.
 MissouriLend provides resources to help you calculate potential monthly payments based on different loan amounts and interest rates.